SS Paris (1916): History

 The Paris was intended to be the second of four new ocean liners which CGT entered into an agreement with the French government to build in November 1912.
 The agreement was partly prompted by the successful introduction of the SS France earlier that year.
 In return for mail subsidies from the French government, CGT planned to introduce the four new vessels in five-year intervals between 1912 and 1931.
 The plan was disrupted because of the First World War; after the war ended the agreement was revised so that CGT was obligated to build only three ships, the first of which was Paris.

 The construction of Paris began in the Penhoët shipyards, in Saint-Nazaire, in 1913.
 She was launched on September 12, 1916, mainly because her slipway was needed for more urgent war purposes.
 She sat in Quiberon Bay until 1919, when work resumed.
 When completed, she was the largest French ocean liner afloat.
 She made her first crossing between Le Havre and New York on June 15, 1921, with Marshal Foch on board.

 On 15 October 1927 in New York Harbor she ran into the Norwegian Besseggen of Skien that was at anchor on the road.
 This collision resulted in the loss of six Norwegian lives.
 All blame was put on the officers of Paris.
 On 7 April 1929, Paris ran aground in New York Harbor; she was refloated 36 hours later.
 On 18 April 1929, she ran aground again, this time on the Eddystone Rocks, Cornwall, United Kingdom.
 She was refloated two hours later, then anchored off Penlee, Cornwall, where 157 of her passengers were taken off by a tender and landed at Plymouth, Devon.
-She was severely damaged by fire at Le Havre, Seine-Maritime, France, on 20 August 1929 and sank, but was refloated on 11 September 1929, was repaired, received a major overhaul and returned to service after being immobilized for six months.
+She was severely damaged by fire at Le Havre, Seine-Maritime, France, on 20 August 1929, but repairs started on 11 September 1929.
+She also received a major overhaul and returned to service after being immobilized for six months.

 During her career, she made crossings between New York and Le Havre, as well as cruises in the Caribbean and the Mediterranean.
 Following the entry into service of the SS Normandie, the Compagnie Générale Transatlantique planned to operate Paris exclusively for cruises.
 However, on 18 April 1939 while she was moored in Le Havre a fire broke out in the ship's bakery and she capsized on the following day due to the quantity of water the firemen had used to extinguish the fire.